 The eROAS generated through our Facebook Ads.

-I Can Make Shoes approached us to work with them on their Paid Social and Paid Search campaigns to improve the ROAS and increase their conversion rates.
+The business approached us to work with them on their Paid Social and Paid Search campaigns to improve the ROAS and increase their conversion rates.
 During our in-depth analysis, we were able to identify three key challenges;

-- An inability to track what purchases came from Digital Advertising which was only worsened by IOS14
+- An inability to track what purchases came from Digital Advertising which was only worsened by IOS14.

 - They had previously worked with another digital marketing agency but had failed to see the results they were looking for.

-- COVID-19 forced them to cancel over 250 in-person classes and move the entire school online
+- COVID-19 forced them to cancel over 250 in-person classes and move the entire school online.

-I Can Make Shoes were eager to work with an agency that could help them deliver the results they required and deserved, so here at The Good Marketer, we worked hard to ensure that would happen.
+This client was eager to work with an agency that could help them deliver the results they required and deserved, so here at The Good Marketer, we worked hard to ensure that would happen.

 Due to the price point of the product, which was £750 for the course, we knew that this was not a quick process.